Negligent Security: Don’t Let Your Landlord Off the Hook

 - The property is located in a high-crime area, in which case the owner has a duty to take added security precautions.

 Negligent security claims can be challenging to prove.
 If you were the victim of an assault on a property, to win compensation from your landlord, you would need to show that the criminal act was foreseeable by your landlord, in addition to demonstrating the essential elements of your claim.
-Our Atlanta personal injury attorneys at Grant Law Office can tell you if you have a case and what damages you may be entitled to claim.
+Our Atlanta premises liability attorneys at Grant Law Office can tell you if you have a case and what damages you may be entitled to claim.
 Call us at (404) 995-3955 to schedule a free consultation with no time limit or obligation.

 Contact us today for a free and comprehensive case evaluation.